bbanjade/Health-Insurance-Cross-Sell-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/48388697/153890213-999dd373-cdc8-46b0-a6a4-52469bd4cd16.png)

-#### Our main interest is to find people with response 1, and capture all the possible 1 response.
+#### Our main interest is to find people with response 1, and capture all the possible 1 response (i.e., people buying health insurance).
 So Recall is the most important number.
 All three models LogisticRegression, RandomForest, & GradientBoosting have high in recall, precision values, and f1 scores.
-All three models have similar values. all of these models are good.
+All three models have similar values.
+All of these models are good.
 We can choose logistic regression due to easy and fast to run the model.